MikiWojak/todo_rest_api/README.md

 - `composer install` - Install laravel packages
 - `php artisan migrate` - Create tables in the database
 - `php artisan serve` - Run backend client
+- `http://localhost:8000` - Default address of the API

 ## Frontend
 - `cd frontend` - Go to folder with frontend client
 - `npm install` - Install components for frontend
 - `npm run serve` - Run frontend client
+- `http://localhost:8080` - Default address of the Client

 ## How to use
 - The TODO is on the main site